 You will not usually send an employee’s Form W-4 to the IRS.
 However, the IRS can require you to send a copy of an employee’s Form W-4 so it can review the form’s accuracy.
 If an employee claimed exemption, the IRS will determine if the employee really does qualify for the exemption.

-If the IRS does not think the employee is exempt, the IRS will send you and the employee a notice saying the maximum withholding allowances the employee can have.
+If the IRS does not think the employee is exempt, the IRS will send you and the employee a notice saying the withholding arrangement the employee can have.
 This notice is called a “lock-in letter.”

 The IRS provides a period for the employee to dispute the determination.
-If the employee does not dispute the lock-in letter or if the IRS thinks the dispute is inadequate, you should withhold employee earnings based on the IRS permitted allowances.
+If the employee does not dispute the lock-in letter or if the IRS thinks the dispute is inadequate, you should withhold employee earnings based on the IRS’s letter.

-The employee can give you a new Form W-4 that claims fewer allowances than the IRS permits.
-If the employee ever wants to claim more than the permitted allowances or an exemption, the employee must dispute the determination with the IRS.
-You should not increase the employee’s allowances or give an exemption without IRS approval.
+The employee can give you a new Form W-4 that results in more tax withholding.
+If the employee ever wants to lower their withholding or claim an exemption, the employee must dispute the determination with the IRS.
+Do not lower withholding or give the employee an exemption without IRS approval.

 To learn more about lock-in letters, view Publication 505.